twl8n/uva_ss2ead/readme.txt

 change notes

+x rename render_csv.rb to render_ss.rb, show_csv.rb to show_ss.rb
+because both can do more than just csv.

 x <ead id="#{coll_hr['num']}">  vui is the num. vui also occurs in file name.

 x show_csv.rb add printf max width formatting for name and add ability